HSBC looks at moving HQ from Britain as tax and regulations bite

 Despite its Asian roots, HSBC, nicknamed Honkers & Shankers, has always been a very British bank.
 For much of its history it operated a colonial-style system of management with international officers, usually white British men, who "went east" and worked up through the ranks.

-But HSBC's top brass were recently at the centre of a public storm after revelations its Swiss unit helped thousands of rich clients dodge tax.
+But HSBC's top brass were recently at the center of a public storm after revelations its Swiss unit helped thousands of rich clients dodge tax.

 The bank's senior independent director said on Friday the board was united behind Flint and CEO Stuart Gulliver, but nearly a quarter of investors voted against the bank's pay plans for top staff, including a 7.6 million pound ($11.5 million) package for Gulliver.